The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 The floor tiling on the balcony was in a reasonable condition, except where addition items or problems are specifically listed.
 No crack or chipped tiles were noted.

-The paintwork on the walls and ceiling were in a reasonable condition, except where addition items or problems are specifically listed.
+The paintwork on the walls and ceiling were in good condition, except where addition items or problems are specifically listed.

 Bedroom